-Some of the most promising applications for AR are within the healthcare industry.
+Some of the most promising applications for AR fall within the healthcare industry.
 Today, medical students and doctors are using AR to learn or practice medical procedures.
 But AR's usefulness isn't just limited to life-threatening situations.

 AR is also helping some patients with their recovery process.
 One company, called NuEyes, uses special AR glasses to help people with severe vision impairment.
 With the technology, NuEyes can help legally blind children see well enough to read and recognize their classmates.

 There’s even evidence that AR can help reduce excruciating phantom limb pain felt by amputees.
 By projecting a digital limb on to the patient, researchers were able to trick their brain into thinking the amputated limb was still there.
 This projection, paired with electrodes, allowed patients to practice relaxing the digital limb to ease their pain.

 How SMBs Should Use Augmented Reality (AR)

 Like I mentioned above, IKEA and Wayfair are allowing customers to place furniture in their homes without ever making an order, The New York Times is experimenting with AR news stories, and Starbucks is opening an immersive “coffee wonderland.”